Discitis - A rare spinal infection that needs prompt medical assessment

 -

-recent spinal surgery or injection
+recent spinal surgery or injections

 -